dependabot/dependabot-core/README.md

 We use the License Zero Prosperity Public License, which essentially enshrines the following:
-- If you would like to use Dependabot Core for non-commercial purposes, such as to host a bot at your workplace, then we give you full permission to do so.
+- If you would like to use Dependabot Core in a non-commercial capacity, such as to host a bot at your workplace, then we give you full permission to do so.
 In fact, we'd love you to, and will help and support you however we can.
 - If you would like to add Dependabot's functionality to your for-profit